 If the Ack Type field is 0 then the BlockAck Starting Sequence Control, TID and BA Bitmap fields of the Per STA Info field are processed according to 10.24.7 (HT-immediate block ack mechanism), 27.3 (Fragmentation), and as defined below.

-If the Ack Type field is 1 then the Per STA Info field indicates either the acknowledgement of a single MPDU identified by the value of the TID.
+If the Ack Type field is 1 then the Per STA Info field indicates either the acknowledgement of a single MPDU or all MPDUs (#5402) identified by the value of the TID.

 If the Ack Type field is 1 and the TID subfield of Per AID TID Info field is 14, then the Per STA Info field indicates the acknowledgement of all MPDUs carried in the eliciting PPDU as defined by the acknowledgement context.